flight505/mcp-think-tank-py/kg-think-mcp.md

 - [ ] **Advanced Task Tool**
 - [ ] Implement `create_tasks(prd_text: str) -> str`:
   - Takes a project requirement or prompt, calls out to an internal function that uses **Anthropic** (Claude) or local LLM to parse tasks.
-  - Stores each new task as a distinct “Task” entity in the knowledge graph, with fields like `title`, `status`, `priority`.
+  - Stores each new task as a distinct "Task" entity in the knowledge graph, with fields like `title`, `status`, `priority`.
 - [ ] Implement `list_tasks() -> str`:
-  - Retrieves all “Task” entities from memory, returns them in a structured format (or JSON).
+  - Retrieves all "Task" entities from memory, returns them in a structured format (or JSON).
 - [ ] Implement `update_task(task_id: str, updates: dict) -> str`:
   - Merges new data (e.g. `status=done`, `priority=high`) into the task entity.
   - Appends the update in `.jsonl`.
 - [ ] Implement `delete_task(task_id: str) -> str`:
-  - Marks the “Task” entity as deleted in memory, appends a deletion record.
+  - Marks the "Task" entity as deleted in memory, appends a deletion record.

 - [ ] **Orchestrator-Driven Planning**
 - [ ] Within `orchestrator.py`, define a routine that automatically:
-  - Calls `create_tasks` if the user says “Plan my project” or references a PRD.
+  - Calls `create_tasks` if the user says "Plan my project" or references a PRD.
-  - As tasks are created, calls the think tool for a quick reflection pass (e.g. “Do these tasks make sense?
-Are they complete?”).
+  - As tasks are created, calls the think tool for a quick reflection pass (e.g. "Do these tasks make sense?
+Are they complete?").
   - Potentially queries memory for relevant domain knowledge to refine tasks.
 - [ ] Provide an orchestrator function `auto_plan_workflow` that can chain:
   1. Parse PRD → `create_tasks`